Polycademy/SnapSearch/README.md

 curl -sS https://getcomposer.org/installer | php
 mv composer.phar /usr/local/bin/composer

-Robot Service (can be modified inside supervisord.conf in robot_scripts, but make sure to update the NGINX configuration to load balance more than 4 robot services):
+Robot Service (can be modified inside supervisord.conf in robot_scripts, but make sure to update the NGINX configuration to load balance the robot services):

 Change index.php development to production if necessary.